-Sticky Orange Beef made in one pan in just 20 minutes, is full of flavor, made with fresh orange zest, orange juice, fresh ginger and brown sugar.
+Sticky Orange Beef made in one pan in just 20 minutes, is full of flavor, made with fresh orange zest, orange juice, fresh ginger, and brown sugar.

 Sticky Orange Beef – One Pan

 Also, the Sticky Orange Beef is bursting with fresh flavors like orange zest and freshly grated ginger.
 Brown sugar adds sweetness and a deep flavor, it also gives the beef the most amazing sticky coating, you will lick your fingers clean.
 Served over rice, the sticky sauce is fantastic.
-This meal is the perfect quick dinner and it makes for an yummy lunch that you can pack to-go.
+This meal is the perfect quick dinner and it makes for a yummy lunch that you can pack to-go.

 Sticky Orange Beef Recipe Tips:

 - I like to use flank steak for this recipe, cut it into strips across the grain.
 Also, make sure you use high quality and fresh meat.

 - In addition, use fresh orange zest and freshly grated ginger.
 It will add amazing flavor to the meal.

 - You can use more or less garlic in this recipe, based on your preference.

 - Similarly, for spicier kick, you can use more red pepper flakes.